zetsin/cool5/README.md

 ### Intro

 Cool5 is an optimized socks5 proxy chain server.
-It acts like an normal socks5 proxy for clients but actually forwards all the traffics to next 'real' proxy server.
+It acts like an normal socks5 proxy for clients, but actually forwards (and backwards) all the traffics between clients and backend 'real' proxy servers.

 ### Killer Feature